electroglyph/atheriz/docs/03_command_system.md

 - `key`: The absolute keyword matching the command logic.
 - `aliases`: An array of alternate trigger words.
 - `category`: Used to bucket commands logically within help menu display lists.
-- `tag`: Provides discrete tagging for dynamic attachment and detachment targeting.
+- `tag`: Lets you group commands for removing them by tag later.

 Primary execution overrides:
 - `run()`: The standard entry point containing custom game logic.